 This may not be something you really ever stopped to think about.
 You probably just grab a shovel and start digging or planting.
 I have a lot of flower gardens.
 So that means a lot of planting in the spring.

 There are a lot of garden tools sets that claim to be ergonomically designed.
-However, many times they really don’t end up being any different than anything else.
+Still, many times they really don’t end up being any different than anything else.
 The garden tools that I purchased were from Radius Garden.
 They have cushioned handles, which is great.
 But the best part about these tools is the design of the handle.
 The curved handle is designed to reduce the strain on your hands and wrists.
 And it really does work!

 I was a little skeptical at first, so I bought just one shovel.
 However after using them, I would definitely recommend to go ahead and buy the set.
 You’re going to end up wanting to buy all the tools anyway and it will save you money in the long run to buy them all at once.
 But, if you aren’t quite ready to take the plunge, you can purchase each of the tools separately.